 The OSH Division's public sector inspection targeting schedule is based on public sector employer DART data obtained through the Public Sector Injury and Illness Survey and those who do not respond to the survey.
-The OSH Division collects data on public sector employers, establishments or departments as identified from the Unemployment Insurance (UI) database file of the N.C.
+The OSH Division collects data on public sector employers with 11 or more employees controlled by the employer as a whole identified from the Unemployment Insurance (UI) database file of the N.C.
 Division of Employment Security (DES) and the OSH Establishment Database.
-Public sector employers with 11 or more employees controlled by as a whole are included in the database.
 The Public Sector Injury and Illness Survey (a.k.a. the North Carolina Public Sector Data Collection System) is a statewide annual collection of state and local government injury and illness data.
-A survey form (s) is completed by public sector employers with the data provided used to calculate the DART rate for the specific employer, establishment or department.
-Public sector employers controlling less than 11 employees will not be included in this survey process or targeting schedule.
-However, those employers controlling less than 11 employees could be assigned for inspection as a result of an accident, complaint or referral.
+A survey form(s) is completed by public sector employers with the data provided used to calculate the DART rate for the specific employer, establishment or department.
+Public sector employers controlling less than 11 employees (based on information available to the Planning, Statistics and Information Management (PSIM) Bureau) will not be included in this survey process or programmed planned inspections on the targeting schedule.
+However, those employers controlling less than 11 employees could be assigned for an unprogrammed inspection as a result of an accident, complaint or referral.
 Note: A specific establishment, site or department may have 10 or fewer employees; however, the employer, as a whole, may control more than 10 employees.